influxdata/docs-v2/content/v2.0/cloud/get-started.md

 - **Total Query Duration:** Sum of time spent processing queries in seconds.
 - **Storage:** Average disk usage in gigabytes.

-You'll see sparkline charts showing data trends over the past four hours and a single value that shows usage in the last five minutes.
+You'll see charts showing the data trends over the past 24 hours, 7 days or 30 days based on the time range selected in the drop list located in the upper left.
 To view your data, click **Usage** in the left navigation menu.

 Here is an example of the usage panel.